 6 oz grated Gruyere

-5. Add the cream to the cooled pan and reintroduce to the heat source.
-Scrape up all remaining browned bits.
-Bring it to a slow boil and then reduce the temperature for a slow simmer.
+5. Add the cream and to the cooled pan and reintroduce to the heat source.
+S scrape up all remaining browned bits.

-8. Or you could add a layer of Gruyère.
-At this stage you can opt to cover up the casserole and refrigerate it, to finish baking later.
+8. You could stop here, and serve immediately.
+OR you can opt to cover up the casserole and refrigerate it, to finish baking later.

 No comments: